-Since November 1, 2014, the directors have held the principal occupations above, or other positions with the same, predecessor, or associated firms except for Mr. Broderick who before January 2018 was Chief Risk Officer of Goldman Sachs & Co., Ms. Huber who before July 2018 was the Executive Vice-President and Chief Financial Officer of Moody's Corporation, Ms. Mitchelmore, who before July 2018 was the President and Chief Executive Officer of Enlighten Innovations Inc. and before January 2016, was the President, Canada Country Chair & Executive Vice President, Heavy Oil, Shell Canada Limited and Mr. White who, from November 2016 until October 2017 was Chief Operating Officer of the Bank and, from November 2014 until October 2016, was Group Head, BMO Capital Markets.
+Since November 1, 2016, the directors have held the principal occupations above, or other positions with the same, predecessor, or associated firms except for Ms. Brochu who before December 30, 2019 was President and Chief Executive Officer of Energir, Mr. Broderick who before January 2018 was Chief Risk Officer of Goldman Sachs & Co., Mr. Cope who before January 2020 was CEO of BCE Inc., Ms. Edwards who before February 2021 was a capital partner at Winston &

+Strawn LLP, Mr. Harquail who before May 6, 2020 was Chief Executive Officer of Franco-Nevada Corporation, Ms. Huber who before October 2020 was Chief Financial Officer and Treasurer of MSCI Inc. and before July 2018 was the Executive Vice-President and Chief Financial Officer of Moody's Corporation, Ms. Mitchelmore, who before July 2018 was the President and Chief Executive Officer of Enlighten Innovations Inc. and before January 2016, was the President, Canada Country Chair & Executive Vice President, Heavy Oil, Shell Canada Limited, Ms. Ranganathan who before March 2018 was Chief Financial Officer of [24]7.ai, Inc. and Mr. White who, from November 2016 until October 2017 was Chief Operating Officer of the Bank and, from November 2014 until October 2016, was Group Head, BMO Capital Markets.